Fellowship-of-the-Link/tftmap/project/Dimensions.md

 # Dimensions

-This page:

-* provides, in "Current Dimensions" some room for more details and discussion of  the thinking tool dimensions introduced in [[How we measure thinking tools]]
+*This page is currently unused.
+It contains the 2023-04-08-version dimensions in [[How we measure thinking tools]] in linear, rather than tabular format.
+It may be used in the future.*
-* uses [[Dimension Schema]] as a starting point
-* includes a place where you can propose new dimensions - see "Proposed Dimensions"
-* includes a place where we park dimensions we've considered and discarded.

-All contributions welcome (see [[How to contribute]]).

 ## Current Dimensions